 Travelers live in a world where they use multiple devices and use a multitude of channels, where access to travel content is widespread and fragmented, where consolidation is low, and where value is more important than price.
 In this context, loyalty to a particular brand or destination, when there are so many alternatives just a click away - seems to belong to another era.

 But the technology can be used to encourage the loyalty of today's travelers.
 Even grassroots initiatives, such as ensuring that customer data platforms are ready for returning visitors, can create a loyal customer base by simply letting them know what's on offer.

-Rewarding loyalty is an essential element for the airline industry - the frequent mindset of the airline collector still exists.
-Airlines use co-branding credit cards as a way to keep their travel and spending outside of travel within their sphere of influence, while online travel agencies use variations of "reserve XNUMX nights and get one free" for their programs. reward.
+Reward loyalty is a key element of the airline industry - the frequent mentality of the air mile collector still exists.
+Airlines use co-branding credit cards as a way to keep their travel and out-of-travel expenses in their sphere of influence, while online travel agencies use variations on "book ten nights and get one free" for their programs. reward.

 The technology can also be used to customize end-to-end travel for the consumer.
 Offering travelers what they want is an effective way to encourage loyalty through repeated bookings.
 Personalization works only if the data can be captured, analyzed and acted upon in a way that allows the right product to be displayed simultaneously for the right customer.

 Remember: "Loyalty is delicate, but keeping customers is better than trying to win new ones."